Nicky Lee (priest)

 Nicholas Knyvett Lee (born 1954) is an English Anglican priest and author.
-He serves as associate vicar of Holy Trinity Brompton in the Diocese of London.
-With his wife, Sila, he is founder of the organisation Relationship Central, an umbrella organisation for The Marriage Course, The Marriage Preparation Course, The Parenting Children Course and The Parenting Teenagers Course.
+He served as associate vicar of Holy Trinity Brompton in the Diocese of London.
+With his wife, Sila, he founded the organisation Relationship Central, an umbrella organisation for The Marriage Course, The Marriage Preparation Course, The Parenting Children Course and The Parenting Teenagers Course.
 As of 2016, 7,000 separate courses were running in 127 countries, in 46 different languages.

 Early life and career

 Lee was born in 1954.
 He studied English at Trinity College, Cambridge.
 He proceeded to study theology and prepare for ordination in the Church of England at Cranmer Hall, Durham.
 He was ordained deacon in 1985 and priest in 1986, becoming curate, then associate vicar, of Holy Trinity Brompton, now one of the largest Anglican churches in the UK.

 Lee met his wife, Sila, at the age of 18 at Swansea docks while waiting for a ferry to Ireland.
 They married in 1976 and have four children.